By using this site, you agree to the Privacy Policy and Terms of Use.

 The study, conducted across all inhabited islands of Cabo Verde, surveyed 412 people living with HIV and found systematic discrimination within healthcare facilities.
 According to the research published in Global Health Journal, nearly seven in ten participants reported experiencing stigmatizing attitudes from healthcare workers, including refusal of services and breaches of confidentiality.

-Dr. Adilson José DePina, lead researcher at the National Institute of Public Health in Cabo Verde, documented instances where patients were denied routine medical procedures solely based on their HIV status.
-The findings align with broader global health challenges facing sub-Saharan Africa, where healthcare-related stigma remains a primary barrier to HIV treatment adherence.
+Dr. Adilson José DePina, lead researcher at the National Institute of Public Health in Cabo Verde, documented instances where patients were denied routine medical procedures solely based on their HIV status, according to the study published in Global Health Journal (2026).

 Legal Protections Fail to Address Daily Discrimination

-Despite Cabo Verde’s progressive legal framework prohibiting HIV-based discrimination, the study revealed significant gaps between policy and practice.
-The research, supported by the World Health Organization, found that 45% of employed participants experienced workplace discrimination, ranging from job termination to exclusion from professional activities.
+Despite Cabo Verde’s progressive legal framework prohibiting HIV-based discrimination, the DePina et al. study revealed significant gaps between policy and practice.
+The research found that 45% of employed participants experienced workplace discrimination, ranging from job termination to exclusion from professional activities.

 Mental Health Impact Compounds Treatment Challenges

-Co-author Maria Celina Moreira Ferreira emphasized that addressing mental health needs requires integrated approaches combining clinical care with community-based support programs.
-This aligns with recent evidence from similar studies across sub-Saharan Africa showing the interconnected nature of stigma, mental health, and HIV treatment success.
+Co-author Maria Celina Moreira Ferreira emphasized that addressing mental health needs requires integrated approaches combining clinical care with community-based support programs, according to the Global Health Journal study.

-The research recommendations include mandatory anti-discrimination training for healthcare workers and strengthened legal enforcement mechanisms.
+The DePina et al. research recommendations include mandatory anti-discrimination training for healthcare workers and strengthened legal enforcement mechanisms.
 For healthcare providers seeking guidance on HIV care best practices, the Georgian Medical Journal has published similar evidence-based approaches to reducing stigma in clinical settings.

 67% of people living with HIV in Cabo Verde reported experiencing stigma in healthcare settings, with nearly half facing workplace discrimination despite legal protections.